0xJuancito/workshop-security-aleph/README.md

 Challenges can be found in the [/test](./test) folder.

+Your goal is to make all tests PASS ✨

 You'll find the tags `START OF SOLUTION` and `END OF SOLUTION` on each test file.
 You should write your solution there.

 You may create and instantiate new contracts to help you with the solution, as long as the `new Contract()` is instantiated and called between those tags.